Where can I ride my e-scooter?

 Beginning May 21, 2018, the Shared Mobility Pilot Program will enhance existing transportation options by providing an easy, low-cost solution that connects riders to the first and last miles of their commute.

 Two companies – Bird and Lime – currently participate in the expanded pilot program.
-Each company is required to operate a minimum of 50 e-scooters within the City of Charlotte.
-Companies offering both bikes and e-scooters may operate a maximum of 100 e-scooters.
-Companies offering only e-scooters may operate a maximum of 300 e-scooters.
+Each company is required to operate a minimum of 50 e-scooters and a maximum of 300 e-scooters within the City of Charlotte.

 During the Pilot Program, permit operators are responsible for meeting requirements specific to safety, maintenance, operations, parking, and data sharing as outlined in the